 Preparing for the Opioid Litigation Epidemic

 One of the newer symptoms of this so-called “Opioid Epidemic,” however, is a rash of litigation targeting pharmaceutical manufacturers and distributors.
-Currently, there are actions underway in Texas, West Virginia, Alabama, Ohio, Mississippi, South Carolina, Kentucky, Washington, Illinois, California, New York and more new suits are being filed.
+Currently, there are actions underway in Texas, West Virginia, Alabama, Ohio, Mississippi, South Carolina, Kentucky, Washington, Illinois, California, New York and more new suits are being filed almost daily.

 The overarching assertion in these suits is that various pharmaceutical companies have downplayed the risks associated with chronic opioid use, including dependency, and exaggerated the effectiveness of their abuse-deterrent tools.
 At the same time, they are accused of overstating the benefits of opioids as a treatment for chronic pain, often using as a mouth-piece third-party scientists and researchers who manipulate targeted patients and doctors.

-Keeping You UpdatedIn service to clients who may find themselves affected by this new legal trend, the lawyers at Kelley Drye & Warren LLP are analyzing the wide range of published research addressing the causes and effects of the “Opioid Epidemic,” with a view to anticipating and blunting some of the most spurious charges.
+Keeping You UpdatedIn service to clients who may find themselves affected by this new legal trend, the lawyers at Kelley Drye & Warren LLP will be carefully analyzing the wide range of published research addressing the causes and effects of the “Opioid Epidemic,” with a view to anticipating and blunting some of the most spurious charges.

 As the body of research grows, and the opioid litigations develop, we will publish regular advisories detailing precautionary steps that can be taken at the pre-litigation stage, in addition to considering how best to craft the most viable defenses.
 We have created a tracking chart classifying each legal development in this area which will be used to keep us, and you, up-to-date and to spot developing trends as they happen.

-If you would like to receive updates from us as the Opioid Litigation Epidemic develops, click here to subscribe.
+Let us know if you’d like to continue receiving updates from us as the Opioid Litigation Epidemic develops.